MrTejpalSingh/Cpp-Practice-Programs-/README.md

 # Cpp-Practice-Programs-
-some practice programs in c++ done a long ago
+Some practice programs in c++ done a long ago